EENI Global Business School

 The WAEMU has achieved several objectives (harmonization of laws, common policy, free movement, competition rules), but some obstacles, and even delay, are slowing the integration process.

-A portion of the common external tariff (CET) - entered into force in 2000- the WAEMU is used to finance the institution.
+A portion of the common external tariff (CET) - entered into force in 2000- WAEMU is used to finance the institution.

 The West African Economic and Monetary Union Inter-Parliamentary Committee adopted a draft treaty on the creation of a regional parliament.